Nanosensors (company): PointProbePlus

 The PointProbePlus series is directly based on the technology originally developed and commercialized by Nanosensors in 1993.
 The original PointProbe technology has been upgraded to the PointProbePlus technology in 2004 yielding a reduced variation of tip shape and increased reproducibility of images.
-It is manufactured from highly doped monocrystalline silicon.
+It is manufactured from highly doped mono-crystalline silicon.
 The tip is pointing into the <100> crystal direction.